SrijanReddy/srijanreddy.github.io/README.md

 # Rezo-Gaming
-Browser-based Games Website using html,css,javascript,bootstrap
+Browser-based Games Website(front end) using html,css,javascript,bootstrap
+(Games used in this website are downloaded from Web)